James Outman Player Props: Dodgers vs. White Sox

 James Outman At The Plate

-- Outman is hitting .229 with nine doubles, three triples, nine home runs and 23 walks.
+- Outman has nine doubles, three triples, nine home runs and 23 walks while hitting .227.

-- Outman has had an RBI in 15 games this season (24.6%), including seven multi-RBI outings (11.5%).
-He has also driven in three or more of his team's runs in four contests.
+- Outman has driven in a run in 15 games this year (24.2%), including seven games with more than one RBI (11.3%).
+He has also driven home three or more of his team's runs in four contests.

-- In 37.7% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (14.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.